athomasq/athomasq.github.io/essays/checks-and-balances.md

 ### Notes and Further Reading

-Of course, it can't be emphasized enough that these numbers are mostly meaningless, given the short timespans involved.

-Here are some stats from my first full year of "serious" angel investing.

 This is the TLDR version of this essay, with just the stats.
-To read an expanded version with editorial commentary, click here.
+To read an expanded version with editorial commentary, [click here](https://abrahamthomas.info/investing-in-public).